-Eliminate Infection and Preserve Your Natural Teeth with Root Canal Therapy in JOHNS CREEK AND CUMMING, GA
+Eliminate Infection and Preserve Your Natural Teeth with Root Canal Treatment in North Atlanta, GA

 Did you know that American dentists perform 41,000 root canal therapies every day?
 This procedure (also known as endodontic treatment) is popular because it can save the tooth even when its pulp has become damaged or infected.

 Our experts at North Atlanta Family Dentistry provide root canal therapy in Georgia to repair severe tooth decay, alleviate dental pain, and restore good oral health.
 By avoiding tooth extraction, we maintain your regular bite balance to prevent jaw pain and uneven wear.
 A pain-free, dazzling smile is a phone call away!
 Get in touch with our offices in Johns Creek and Cummings, GA, to schedule your appointment.

 Your teeth’ shiny enamel surface protects a sensitive interior.
 When it becomes damaged due to an injury, poor dental hygiene, or lack of professional care, it leaves the inside of your teeth vulnerable.
 Large cracks, breaks, or cavities allow pathogens to invade the nerves and tooth pulp and eventually develop an infection.